meta-learn/meta-learn.github.io/2020/index.md

 ## Poster sessions

-To make it easier to find the posters, we marked the poster areas in the gather.town rooms with an increasing number.
-The list of posters for each session is ordered by their position in the room.
+To make it easier to find the posters, we marked posters in the Gather.Town rooms by increasing number; the list of posters below for each session is ordered by their position in the room.
+Paid NeurIPS.cc registration is required to access the Gather.Town poster rooms.

 ### [Poster session 1](https://neurips.gather.town/app/eLVTscsoraKKHuLI/posterRoom0)